 In the past, we have not experienced sustained material difficulties with fuel availability, and we currently expect to be able to obtain fuel at prevailing prices in quantities sufficient to meet our future needs.
 Pursuant to our contract flying arrangements, United, Delta, American and Alaska have agreed to bear the economic risk of fuel price fluctuations on our contracted flights.
-We bear the economic risk of fuel price fluctuations on our prorate operations.
-For each of the years ended December 31, 2022, 2021 and 2020, approximately 12%, 16% and 13% of our total flying agreements revenue was derived from prorate arrangements.
-For the years ended December 31, 2022, 2021 and 2020, the average price per gallon of aircraft fuel was \$4.14, \$2.49 and \$1.89, respectively.
-For illustrative purposes only, we have estimated the impact of the market risk of fuel fluctuations on our prorate operations using a hypothetical increase of 25% in the price per gallon we purchase.
-Based on this hypothetical assumption, we would have incurred an additional \$27.1 million, \$26.8 million and \$15.4 million in fuel expense for the years ended December 31, 2022, 2021 and 2020, respectively.
+We bear the economic risk of fuel price fluctuations on our prorate and SWC operations.
+For each of the years ended December 31, 2023, 2022 and 2021, approximately 13%, 12% and 16% of our total flying agreements revenue was derived from prorate agreements and SWC.
+For the years ended December 31, 2023, 2022 and 2021, the average price per gallon of aircraft fuel was \$3.70, \$4.14 and \$2.49, respectively.
+For illustrative purposes only, we have estimated the impact of the market risk of fuel price fluctuations on our prorate and SWC operations using a hypothetical increase of 25% in the price per gallon we purchase.
+Based on this hypothetical assumption, we would have incurred an additional \$21.5 million, \$27.1 million and \$26.8 million in fuel expense for the years ended December 31, 2023, 2022 and 2021, respectively.